 Pertinent Publications

-• K. Venkatasubramanian, T-M. Ranalli, P. Kirupaharan, D. Solanki, K. Mankodiya “Understanding the challenges nurses encounter with monitoring technologies in a NICU," International Journal of Human-Computer Interaction.”
-International Journal of Human Computer Interaction (IJHCI), Nov 2023 (e-print) [pdf]
+• K. Venkatasubramanian, T-M. Ranalli, P. Kirupaharan, D. Solanki, K. Mankodiya ``Understanding the challenges nurses encounter with monitoring technologies in a NICU,'' International Journal of Human-Computer Interaction,” International Journal of Human Computer Interaction (IJHCI), vol. 40 (23) November 2024 [pdf]

 • Cay G, Ravichandran V, Saikia MJ, Hoffman L, Laptook A, Padbury J, Salisbury AL, Gitelson-Kahn A, Venkatasubramanian K, Shahriari Y, Mankodiya K. “An E-Textile Respiration Sensing System for NICU Monitoring: Design and Validation.”
 J Signal Process Systems (JSPS), 2021 Jul 17:1-15. doi: 10.1007/s11265-021-01669-9. [pdf]